Why consumers love fintechs—and what finservs can learn

 - Budgeting platforms: If pen and paper aren’t for you when it comes to tracking your finances, enter budgeting platforms.
 While some may rely on Google Sheets, many free budgeting apps are also available and can even be linked to your bank and credit card accounts.

 - Robo-advisors: These services or platforms manage an investment portfolio on your behalf, typically for a minimal cost, and are ideal for low-maintenance, hands-off investing.

 According to Raconteur, “technology has moved from being an exciting element of financial services into the mainstream, thanks to its disruptive power, effectiveness, and wide appeal.”
 And we couldn’t agree more.
-These insights were uncovered in a recently published report on The rise of UK fintechs, which we conducted to better understand the correlation between customer loyalty, customer expectations, and new players entering the UK financial services market.
+These insights were uncovered in the UserTesting report, "The rise of UK fintechs," which we conducted to better understand the correlation between customer loyalty, customer expectations, and new players entering the UK financial services market.

 Fintech start-ups are encroaching upon established markets, leading with customer-friendly solutions developed from the ground up and unencumbered by legacy systems. -Janelle Estes, Chief Insights Officer, UserTesting

 While the newest invention in the fintech space is constantly changing, these are the three trends to keep an eye on so you can exceed your customers’ expectations.

 - In-demand products and services: Fintechs are listening to market needs and are offering up the services customers previously did not realise they needed, such as digital wallets, automatic savings, and instant and hassle-free accessibility.